-Committed Christians Who Don't Go to Church
+Committed Christians Who Don't Attend Church

-A Valid Twenty-First Century Option for Christians?
+A Valid Twenty-First Century Christian Option?

-Virtual Christians may not view themselves as halo-donning, bible-toting saints, but they do consider themselves to be God-fearing worshipers of God.
+Virtual Christians may not view themselves as halo-donning, bible-toting saints, but they do consider themselves to be God-fearing worshipers of Almighty.
 In other word, they see themselves as faithful to their faith in all the ways that matter.

 Christ is on the Internet too

-The Internet gives the Virtual Christian a way to be fully connected to spiritual living because it is a 24-hour connection portal to biblical inspiration, gospel leaders, musicians, singers, and music that can be finely tuned to a variety of musical tastes.
+The Internet gives the virtual Christian a way to be fully connected to spiritual living because it provides 24-hour connection to biblical inspiration, gospel leaders, musicians, singers, and music that can be finely tuned to a variety of musical tastes.
 Internet offerings can help Believers find answers to questions they might have about what it means to live a truly fulfilling spiritual life.
 How?
 By offering a variety of places people can visit to learn from Christian writers or teachers, or become involved in fellowship with other Christians.
 Because of the scope of offerings, a persona can easily zero in on views, voices, issues, questions, scripture, trends, and any one of a million topics, to connect with other people who share their concerns, needs and interests.
 It's all just one Google-search away.

-To the Virtual Christian, the Internet provides a wonderful smorgasbord of information that can help them stay focused in their pursuit of a stronger, more “connected” spiritual lifestyle.
-Remember, Virtual Christians are people who have a yearning to be closer to their spiritual self, and the Internet, as well as church TV—for them, can help to satisfy that yearning.
+To the virtual Christian, the Internet provides a wonderful smorgasbord of information that can help them stay focused in their pursuit of a stronger, more “connected” spiritual lifestyle.
+Remember, virtual Christians are people who have a yearning to be closer to their spiritual self, and the Internet, as well as church TV—for them, can help to satisfy that yearning.
 With its "search" capabilities, the Internet provides immediate connections that can be customized for those seeking deeper understanding of their own unique perspective on Christianity and spirituality.
-For example, just one search on You Tube can offer up hours of previously broadcast sermons, church-leader appearances, and/or bible study/discussions.
+For example, just one search on Youtube can offer up hours of previously broadcast sermons, church-leader appearances, and/or bible study/discussions.

-I believe it would benefit the church to reach out to this group in a special way.
-I’m not talking about just having a website anyone can visit; I’m talking about possibly a special ministry devoted to the Virtual Christian, or to those who worship from home by tuning in to one or another church channel.
-I believe they would find that many of these people would love to have a non-judgmental relationship with a local church, and many might even be willing to tithe and/or support church ministries in other ways.
+I believe it would benefit the church to reach out to this group in special ways, virtually.
+I’m not talking about just having a website anyone can visit; I’m talking about possibly a special ministry devoted to the virtual Christian, or to those who worship from home by tuning in to one or another church channel.
+I believe they would find that many of these people would love to have a non-judgmental relationship with a local church, and many might even be willing to tithe and/or to support church ministries in other ways.

 © 2012 Sallie B Middlebrook PhD